 Do not begin work on your project before all required signatures have been acquired regarding your Eagle Project Proposal.

-You cannot share the same project with another scout.
+You cannot share a single project with another scout.
+New projects can connect to an already completed project.

 Propose a project for a profit-making organization/business.